 Practitioners have the right to review their credentials file at any time.
-Practitioner's rights are published on the Molina website and are included in this Provider Manual.
+Practitioner's rights are published on the Passport website and are included in this Provider Manual.

-The practitioner must notify the Credentialing department and request an appointed time to review their file and allow up to seven calendar days to coordinate schedules.
+The Practitioner must notify the Credentialing Department and request an appointment time to review their file and allow up to seven calendar days to coordinate schedules.
 A Medical Director and the Director responsible for Credentialing or the Quality Improvement Director will be present.
 The Practitioner has the right to review all information in the credentials file except peer references or recommendations protected by Law from disclosure.

-The only items in the file that may be copied by the Practitioner are documents, which the Practitioner sent to Molina (e.g., the application and any other attachments submitted with the application from the Practitioner).
+The only items in the file that may be copied by the Practitioner are documents which the Practitioner sent to Passport by Molina Healthcare (e.g., the application and any other attachments submitted with the application from the Practitioner.
 Practitioners may not copy any other documents from the credentialing file.